 The concept of inclusive design, also known as universal design, is not new.
 Governments have been employing this approach for decades, primarily in the form of infrastructure improvements that accommodate physical disabilities—think audible walk signals and wheelchair ramps.

 What is new is the expansion of this concept beyond physical infrastructure and accessibility needs.
-As governments seek to make their services accessible to every citizen, they are rethinking programme structures, communication platforms and digital algorithms.
-They are looking to accommodate those with physical limitations, learning and language differences and mental health disorders.
+As governments seek to make their services accessible to every citizen, they are rethinking program structures, communication platforms, and digital algorithms.
+They are looking to accommodate those with physical limitations, learning and language differences, and mental health disorders.

-Moving a step further, equity-centred processes and policies can help reduce systemic barriers faced by historically marginalised, oppressed and excluded groups.
+Moving a step further, equity-centered processes and policies can help reduce systemic barriers faced by historically marginalized, oppressed, and excluded groups.
 For example, government policies regarding criminal conviction can remove access to myriad opportunities for previously incarcerated individuals.
-While some restrictions based on prior criminality may be appropriate, many policies needlessly handicap those convicted of minor offences from finding work.
-In 2018, for instance, the White House announced a programme to help Americans who are reentering society from prison find jobs.
-In 2015, the state of New York launched Project Reset, a diversion programme that provides an alternative to individuals who have committed low-level crimes from having these infractions appear in a criminal record report.11
+While some restrictions based on prior criminality may be appropriate, many policies needlessly handicap those convicted of minor offenses from finding work.
+In 2018, for instance, the White House announced a program to help Americans who are reentering society from prison find jobs.
+In 2015, the state of New York launched Project Reset, a diversion program that provides an alternative to individuals who have committed low-level crimes from having these infractions appear in a criminal record report.11

 Citizen access to public goods can highly impact economic success.
-Children from a low-income neighbourhood with underfunded schools, high crime rates and limited access to internet—most prevalent in rural communities—face myriad additional challenges on the already difficult road to adulthood.
+Children from a low-income neighborhood with underfunded schools, high crime rates, and limited access to internet—most prevalent in rural communities—face myriad additional challenges on the already difficult road to adulthood.

 Governments are increasingly seeking to ensure more equitable distribution of public goods.
 That said, there are a number of critical success factors that aren’t related purely to public goods but are influenced by public policy.
 Low-income communities are often the last to receive new communication technologies, such as 5G,12 and often have limited access to facilities such as health care and recreation.
-Policy can also influence private sector lending, housing and employment practises to address inequalities and discriminatory practises.
+Policy can also influence private sector lending, housing, and employment practices to address inequalities and discriminatory practices.

 Governments have a central role to play in providing equitable access to public goods and using policy tools to influence equitable access to quasi-public and private goods and services (figure 1).

-New Zealand’s Digital Inclusion Blueprint focuses on four key elements: access, skills, trust and motivation.
-Beyond access to the internet, devices and content, the blueprint focuses on improving digital skills required to use them, the ability to trust what one sees and does online and making the digital experience more meaningful for each community.
-13 The goal is to ensure everyone can “participate in, contribute to and benefit from the digital world.”
-14 In the United States, President Joe Biden has called for a US$20 billion investment in rural broadband infrastructure to bolster employment opportunities for those living outside of urban areas.
-15
+New Zealand’s Digital Inclusion Blueprint focuses on four key elements: access, skills, trust, and motivation.
+Beyond access to internet, devices, and content, the blueprint focuses on improving digital skills required to use them, ability to trust what one sees and does online, and making the digital experience more meaningful for each community.13 The goal is to ensure everyone can “participate in, contribute to, and benefit from the digital world.”14 In the United States, President Joe Biden has called for a US$20 billion investment in rural broadband infrastructure to bolster employment opportunities for those living outside of urban areas.15

-Another way of addressing health inequity is to focus on social determinants of health (SDOH): conditions in which people are born, grow, live and work, along with surrounding social structures and economic systems that shape these conditions.
-17 Governments, acknowledging the strong linkages between SDOH and health outcomes, have sharpened their focus in this area.
-For instance, the state of Arizona now requires Medicaid managed care organisations to coordinate community resources such as housing and utility assistance along with health care.
-18
+Another way of addressing health inequity is to focus on social determinants of health (SDOH): conditions in which people are born, grow, live, and work, along with surrounding social structures and economic systems that shape these conditions.17 Governments, acknowledging the strong linkages between SDOH and health outcomes, have sharpened their focus in this area.
+For instance, the state of Arizona now requires Medicaid managed care organizations to coordinate community resources such as housing and utility assistance along with health care.18

-Transportation, especially public transport, can directly impact economic justice by providing better access to workforce opportunities, healthy food and education.
-19 The Housing + Transportation Index puts forth an analysis that relooks at the definition of “housing affordability.”
-The analysis asserts that nearly 55% of US neighbourhoods can be termed as affordable, but when transportation costs are factored in, that number falls to 26%.
-It stresses the importance of government agencies planning public transport and mobility options more holistically.
-20 For instance, the Department of Transportation of Washington, DC, requires dockless vehicle rental services to offer non-smartphone-based access options and pricing plans for low-income neighbourhoods.
-21
+Transportation, especially public transit, can directly impact economic justice by providing better access to workforce opportunities, healthy food, and education.19 The Housing + Transportation Index puts forth an analysis that relooks at the definition of “housing affordability.”
+The analysis asserts that nearly 55% of US neighborhoods can be termed as affordable, but when transportation costs are factored in, that number falls to 26%.
+It stresses the importance of government agencies planning public transit and mobility options more holistically.20 For instance, the Department of Transportation of Washington, DC, requires dockless vehicle rental services to offer non-smartphone-based access options and pricing plans for low-income neighborhoods.21

 Many governments have used an equity lens in their COVID-19 responses, too.
-For example, the New York City Department of Health used data to identify neighbourhoods with low testing numbers and high positive cases—many of which were poor areas with overcrowded housing—and concentrated its testing resources there.
-The agency offered rapid testing and wrap-around services such as counselling or connection to health care providers to ensure equal access to services in these areas.
-22
+For example, the New York City Department of Health used data to identify neighborhoods with low testing numbers and high positive cases—many of which were poor areas with overcrowded housing—and concentrated its testing resources there.
+The agency offered rapid testing and wrap-around services such as counseling or connection to health care providers to ensure equal access to services in these areas.22

 Governments’ increased reliance on new artificial intelligence systems and algorithms has given rise to new concerns of data equity and data sovereignty.
-Data equity seeks to ensure that the data collected and analysed for decision-making appropriately represents the underlying population and prevents bias against marginalised communities.
-Data sovereignty refers to the inherent rights individuals and communities have on the collection, ownership and use of their own data.
-23
+Data equity seeks to ensure that the data collected and analyzed for decision-making appropriately represents the underlying population and prevents bias against marginalized communities.
+Data sovereignty refers to the inherent rights individuals and communities have on the collection, ownership, and use of their own data.23

 Data-driven decisions are only as reliable as the data they are based on.
-Therefore, if the underlying data undercounts or misses individuals belonging to different population subgroups such as race, age, ethnicity, gender and living and social conditions, it can lead to inequality and bias.
+Therefore, if the underlying data undercounts or misses individuals belonging to different population subgroups such as race, age, ethnicity, gender, and living and social conditions, it can lead to inequality and bias.
 For instance, a report by the US National Institute of Standards and Technology found that in most facial recognition algorithms, the accuracy of algorithms worsens for specific demographic groups.
-The report found that facial recognition systems had the highest error rates (false positives) for people of colour, women and the elderly.
-24
+The report found that facial recognition systems had the highest error rates (false positives) for people of color, women, and the elderly.24

-Governments across the globe are providing more opportunities for individual citizens and communities to have a voice in creating policies and solutions that affect them.
-This “cocreation” model engages citizens and communities, promotes inclusive governance and can lead to more equitable outcomes.
-Additionally, governments are focussed on making citizen participation more meaningful and moving citizens up the “ladder of participation.”
-This means moving their involvement from simple activities such as information sharing and voting, to consultation and community involvement, to large-scale participation in decision-making.
-30
+Governments around the world are providing greater opportunities for individual citizens and communities to have a voice in creating policies and solutions that impact them.
+This “cocreation” model engages citizens and communities, fosters inclusive governance, and can lead to more equitable outcomes.
+Also, governments are focused on making citizen participation more meaningful and moving citizens up the “ladder of participation.”
+This means moving their involvement from simple activities such as information sharing and voting, to consultation and community involvement, to large-scale participation in decision-making.30

-The Belgian city of Leuven regularly seeks citizen input on government decisions, from addressing climate change and COVID-19 to seeking ideas on how to make the city a better place.
-In September 2020, Leuven received an award from the European Commission for this innovative collaboration model.
-32 In another example, Portugal launched its nationwide Participatory Budget initiative in 2017.
+The Belgian city of Leuven frequently solicits citizen input on government decisions, from addressing climate change and COVID-19 to seeking ideas on how to make the city a better place.
+In September 2020, Leuven received an award from the European Commission for this innovative collaboration model.32 In another example, Portugal launched its nationwide Participatory Budget initiative in 2017.
 The process allows citizens to pitch and vote on public investments, giving them an active role in deciding which projects are funded and implemented.
-Programme officials visit both major cities and small villages to ensure they are receiving input from a broad range of constituents.
-33
+Program officials visit both major cities and small villages to ensure they are receiving input from a broad range of constituents.33

 Deloitte’s diversity, equity & inclusion (DEI) consulting services change the world by taking a

-systemic approach to help organisations access and engage a more diverse workforce; build
+systemic approach to help organizations access and engage a more diverse workforce; build

 inclusive leadership capabilities; foster a culture of belonging; and embed equity and inclusion